I earn commissions if you shop through the affiliate links on this page.

 Distribution and Habitat

-Arctic lupines are frequently found in white spruce boreal forests and subalpine ridges or mountainsides.
-Seems to prefer well-drained soil and partial shade.
+Arctic lupines are frequently found in white spruce boreal forests, subalpine ridges or mountainsides, alpine meadows, and along roadsides.
+It prefers well-drained soil and partial shade.

 References and Further Reading